FabianZemke/elabScan/README.md

 # elabScan
 This project is intended to provide a software for creating sampleIDs, which can be printed as QR code, saved as a PNG or uploaded into the electronic laboratory notebook "elabFTW".
+The program was originally programmed under the name "CeramScan" at the Chair of Advanced Ceramic Materials at the Technische Universität Berlin.
+It will be adapted soon(TM) to be under the name elabScan.

 ## Installation